-- 6. 283 planning applications (248 householder) were received in Q3 which continues the downward trend from the very high peak of Q1/2021/22.
-The downward trend is expected and likely to continue with the cost of living pressures.
-The number on hand at the end of the period, at 369 continues to drop as more cases are determined than received which is encouraging in ensuring against a build-up of undetermined cases.
+- 6. 272 planning applications (248 householder) were received in Q3 (as of 4th January) which continues the downward trend from the very high peak of Q1/2021/22.
+However this number will likely be increased given that not all applications over the Christmas period have yet been registered.
+An up to date figure will be reported as of the 11th January for the meeting itself.
+The downward trend is expected and likely to continue with the cost of living increase.
+The number on hand at the end of the period, at 358 continues to drop as more cases are determined than received which is encouraging in ensuring against a build-up of undetermined cases.
 However, offsetting a decrease in applications has also been a reduction in case officers, as is reported later. - 7.
-The Town and Country Planning Development Management Procedure Order 2015 sets the statutory period for the determination of planning applications at 8 weeks for non-major applications and 13 weeks for major applications (10+ dwellings or 1,000+ sqm floorspace).
+The Town and Country Planning Development Management Procedure Order 2015 sets the statutory period for the determination of planning applications at 8 weeks for non-major applications and 13 weeks for major applications (10+dwellings or 1,000+ sqm floorspace).
 This statutory period is relaxed where an extension of time is agreed between the applicant and local planning authority.
 In order to monitor the performance of local planning authorities, the Government sets targets for the determination of major and non-major planning applications within the statutory period or agreed extension of time.
 For major developments, this target is 60% and for non-major developments it is 70%. - 8.
 In this Quarter 100% (8 out of 8) of major applications were determined within the statutory period or within agreed extension of time so comfortably meeting the statutory target.
 For non-major applications the figure was 84% for the quarter, again exceeding the target. - 9.
 The average days to decision for the quarter came back down to the average of 78 days, which still missed the target of 73 days, primarily due to improvements being sought and amendments secured to add value with the applicant's agreement to an extension of time and also impacted by the quarter including the summer holiday season.